 Starting from a record 88th pole position, the 34-year-old Briton was unchallenged from lights to flag as he cruised to an untroubled triumph 16 seconds ahead of Red Bull’s Max Verstappen and Charles Leclerc of Ferrari, who faced a post-race investigation for fuel irregularities.

-The six-times world champion’s success extended his points-scoring run to a record-equalling 33 races, levelling with his own record, and brought him his 50th victory from pole position.
+The six-time world champion’s success extended his points-scoring run to a record-equalling 33 races, leveling with his own record, and brought him his 50th victory from pole position.

 The winner, who secured title number six with two races to go in Texas last month replied: “I can assure you, I am definitely sweating.”